 Why ~100 meters is the most effective?

-The Mongolian bow does rival the English longbow when it comes to how far it could shoot, but the arrow that was used by Mongolian warriors didn’t have the same penetration power as English longbows.
+The Mongolian bow does rival the English longbow when it comes to how far it could shoot, but the arrows that were used by Mongolian warriors didn’t have the same penetration power nor the size as English longbows.
 It’s almost impossible for an arrow shot from a Mongolian bow to penetrate plate armor head-on.

 Hence Mongolians most often used Parthian tactics by getting in close and feigning a retreat whilst shooting arrows.
 The main goal was not to necessarily penetrate armor but to hit between the gaps of armor and cause disarray in their enemies.